julianlk522/FITM/README.md

             - no networking, configure manually with nmcli
         - didn't want private test data stored on GH: store on test runner local filesystem and pass path as GH Actions secret through workflow .yml file to Docker container where test suite runs
         - GH deploy key (SSH)
+- Rate limiting
+    - limiting from backend only not possible while using Netlify
+        - Netlify CDN using numerous edge servers with hidden IPs: no way to whitelist appropriate server IPs
+    - limiting from frontend only not practical / useful
+        - Netlify only offers to Enterprise clients, but even if it were available it would not prevent abuse via direct communication to server
+    - compromise by adding multiple IP-based rate limits to be shared among frontend and all users making requests from client, plus app-wide hard limit
+        - 1min timeframe for ordinary usage limits,
+        - 1sec timeframe for quick abuse resolution